-The symptoms of bipolar disorder can be subtle, or they can be extreme.
-There are currently 2.3 million Americans who have a diagnosis of bipolar disorder today.
-There are many more who are suffering from this condition and have yet to be diagnosed.
-These individuals are suffering and are currently unaware.
+The symptoms of bipolar disorder can be subtle or extreme.
+There are currently 2.3 million Americans with a diagnosis of bipolar disorder today.
+Many more have the condition, but lack a proper diagnosis that can enable them to get the help they need.

-People of any age can be diagnosed with bipolar disorder, but the condition is believed to begin during adolescence.
+People of nearly any age can have bipolar disorder, but the onset is usually during adolescence.
 The mean age of onset is 18 years old.
-Many people with bipolar disorder apply for disability benefits, but not all of them qualify.
-Often, they are denied because they apply without gathering enough information on the eligibility criteria for SSD.
+Many people with bipolar disorder apply for disability, but a large percentage of them get denied.
+Often, they are denied because they apply without gathering enough information about the eligibility criteria for SSD.

-Bipolar disorder is considered as a mental health condition.
-The most prominent symptom associated with this diagnosis is mood swings.
+Formerly known as manic depression in the medical community, bipolar disorder is a mental health condition in which the most prominent symptom is mood swings.
 These mood swings are vastly different from typical mood changes.
-The swings can vary significantly from states of mania to depressive states.
-That is why this condition is also referred to manic depression in the medical community.
-An individual with bipolar disorder can go from being very subdued and quiet to highly volatile in a short period of time.
+The changes can vary significantly from states of mania to depressive states.
+An individual with bipolar disorder can go from one extreme to another in a short time.

-All types of Bipolar disorder involve mania and depression to a degree.
-As it is a life long illness, one must consult an expert from an early stage.
-Many people continue to face multiple symptoms and even take medications or other treatments for their condition.
-Some may become disabled and eventually opt to file a bipolar disability claim.
+All types of bipolar disorder involve mania and depression to a degree.
+As it is a lifelong illness, one should consult an expert from an early stage.

-Below is an overview of the specific impairments that can be considered in determining the likelihood of an individual to be awarded disability benefits for bipolar disorder.
+Following is an overview of specific impairments that can increase the likelihood of an individual getting social security disability for bipolar disorder:

-Bipolar Disorder is listed in the impairment listing manual of the Social Security Administration.
-A person with Bipolar Disorder who wishes to file for disability benefits can be awarded by satisfying specific criteria.
-If you are planning to apply for bipolar disorder disability benefits, you should keep in mind that all Social Disability claims will be granted or denied based on medical records.
+The bipolar disorder listing is in the impairment manual of the Social Security Administration Blue Book.
+An individual who wishes to file for bipolar disorder disability benefits should keep in mind that all disability claims are granted or denied based on medical records.

 The officials at the Social Security office near you will help in processing your application.
-You can also access the starter kits for children under 18 years of age and for adults.
-These kits can be used to seek all related information about disability benefits related concerns.
+You can also access the starter kits for children under 18 years of age and adults.
+These kits can provide information about disability-related concerns.